 - Look for damage to electrical cords.
 Replace them if they are damaged.
 Electrical cords can be a trip hazard.
 Make sure they do not cross foot traffic.
 Do not unplug a cord by yanking it.
 Pull it straight out by the plug or as close to the plug as possible.

 - Keep jewelry (bracelet or necklace) away from a receptacle while plugging or unplugging a load.
 See photo below to see what happened to the plug when a student unplugged a microscope.
-Her bracelet touched the 120 V and neutral pin and created a short circuit and arc flash.
-See burn mark below from bracelet contacting the 120 V and neutral pins.
+Her bracelet touched the line and neutral pin and created a short circuit and arc flash.
+See burn mark below from bracelet contacting the line and neutral pins.

 - Whenever a person works on anything electrical, they must turn off power and make sure it stays off.
 A person doesn’t want to turn off power to work on something, and have someone else turn it back on.
 Electricians are supposed to use a lockout/tagout system when working on a circuit.
 Lockout/tagout means the circuit breaker is locked in the “off” position along with a tag that indicates who has locked the circuit.